-5.4 For MRI the following progression shall apply:
+- 5.6 For MRI the following progression shall apply: - (a) Movement through Steps 1-6 of the scale shall be by automatic annual increments. - (b) Progression beyond Step 6 shall be dependent on job content, skill shortage, Te Whatu Ora PSA Medical Radiation/Imaging Technologists 2024 - 2026 responsibilities of the position, and the employee's level of performance.
+Progression shall recognise that clinical skill, knowledge and responsibility, as well as managerial and leadership responsibilities shall be rewarded.

-- (a) Movement through Steps 1-6 of the scale shall be by automatic annual increments.
-Note the transition process in the Terms of Settlement - (b) Progression beyond Step 6 shall be dependent on job content, skill shortage, responsibilities of the position, and the employee's level of performance.
-Progression shall recognise that clinical skill, knowledge and responsibility, as well as managerial and leadership responsibilities shall be rewarded. - (c) The minimum payable to a specialist or Grade MRI Technologist shall be step 7.
+- (c) The minimum payable to a specialist or Grade MRI Technologist shall be step 7.
 The employee shall progress to step 8 on the achievement of mutually agreed objectives set prospectively at the performance review undertaken when the employee is on step 7.
-Progression shall not be denied where a performance review is not completed through no fault of the employee or where work objectives are not met due to work reassignment directed by the employer. - (d) The minimum payable to a Charge MRI Technologist shall be step 9. - (e) All service as an MRI Technologist, trainee MRI Technologist or MRT and all periods of service in the employ of Te Whatu Ora, a DHB, CHE, HHS, and Area Health Board, a separate institution or the crown in New Zealand shall be counted when determining the commencing step on the salary scale. - (f) Notwithstanding the rates of salary specified above after having regard to the educational qualifications, and experience of a person appointed to this scale, the employer may pay a commencing salary higher that the first step (note: Whilst undertaking training towards qualification as an MRI, Technologist, employees will continue to be employed on the MRT scale or the trainee scale above, whichever is the higher rate). - (g) Trainee MRI technologists shall advance to Step 2 of the Trainee MRI technologists salary scale when either of the following occurs: - i The employee commences on the on-call roster; or - ii The employee successfully completes an MRI post graduate certificate or equivalent and has completed a further six months practical experience as a trainee MRI technologist. - The employee will progress to step 3 of the trainee scale after 12 months on step 2, subject to making satisfactory progress against the academic and clinical experience requirements of the training programme, as agreed with the nominated supervisor.
+Progression shall not be denied where a performance review is not completed through no fault of the employee or where work objectives are not met due to work reassignment directed by the employer. - (d) The minimum payable to a Charge MRI Technologist shall be step 9. - (e) All service as an MRI Technologist, trainee MRI Technologist or MRT and all periods of service in the employ of Te Whatu Ora, a DHB, CHE, HHS, and Area Health Board, a separate institution or the crown in New Zealand shall be counted when determining the commencing step on the salary scale. - (f) Notwithstanding the rates of salary specified above after having regard to the educational qualifications, and experience of a person appointed to this scale, the employer may pay a commencing salary higher that the first step (note: Whilst undertaking training towards qualification as an MRI, Technologist, employees will continue to be employed on the MRT scale or the trainee scale above, whichever is the higher rate). - (g) Trainee MRI technologists shall advance to Step 2 of the Trainee MRI technologists salary scale when either of the following occurs: - (i) The employee commences on the on-call roster; or - (ii) The employee successfully completes an MRI post graduate certificate or equivalent and has completed a further six months practical experience as a trainee MRI technologist.

-5.4 Annual Increments
+5.8 Annual Increments